 So, before implementing prognostic solutions that have been proven to be “successful” under laboratory conditions, we should ask ourselves: “What will actually be gained through the implementation of this solution over alternative maintenance solutions?”, or “What impact will this solution have upon the overall system readiness and/or sustainment?”, or, “Will the gains reaped from prognostics be worth the cost of their development?”

 What is missing from most prognostic development efforts is the ability to determine, up front, the expected behavior of an overall health management solution (including the combined performance of corrective, condition-based and reliability-centered maintenance).
 The expected benefits of proposed prognostic sensors and measurements must be evaluated as part of a total maintenance “package”, and compared not with one-dimensional maintenance “straw men”, but rather with other viable, multi-faceted maintenance solutions.
+Also, any maintenance solutions must include a robust diagnostic design as a basis which is fully integrated with the prognostic health management solution.
 Moreover, these evaluations had best be performed relatively early in the development life-cycle—well before project resources have been committed to lengthy (and costly) physics-of-failure studies.

 With any complex or critical Integrated System (meaning, “fielded product” or capability) where PHM is a consideration, it is implied that a low-level precision-based Failure Prediction technology would target an integral piece of a larger sustainment paradigm.
 But, in the discovering of the added value of the implementation of the PHM piece (with like precision of the PHM technology itself) we need to procure a manicured assessment starting reference point.
 As such, the quantifying of any measurable sustainment benefit projected as reported in any system’s level assessment, must first be performed after the establishing of the Diagnostic Integrity “baseline” within the context and constraints of the design of fully fielded Integrated System(s) and while considering its (evolving) maintenance philosophy.